ratnaabrol/nd004_LogsAnalysis/README.md

     * first release

 ## Appendix: Implementation notes
 The code has been structured as a project to be packaged and installed using setuptools.
-Whilst the code can be run directly from the project directory, it is recommended that a distribution is created and installed, as described in the sections above.
+Whilst the code can be run directly from the project directory, it is recommended that a distribution is created and installed as described in the sections above.

 Database access uses the `psycopg2` library, and specifically the [context manager pattern provided by that library](http://initd.org/psycopg/docs/usage.html?highlight=context#with-statement).
 So, it takes advantage of transactional commit, rollback and resource management provided by using the python `with` statement.

 The project's `sql` directory provides the initial scripts that were used to create and test the sql for this solution to the project.
 This directory is for information only.

+The `log_ext` view (as created in `init/createViews.sql`) ensures that the timezone is included when extracting the date from the `log` table's time column.
+This is to avoid ambiguity as to when the log entry actually occurred.

 Database access code can be found in `src/logs_analysis/db_report.py`.